flask-restful/flask-restful/docs/extending.rst

     application needs these customizations, you can replace the default JSON representation with one using the Flask JSON module as described above.

-It is possible to configue how the default Flask-RESTful JSON representation will format JSON by providing a ``RESTFUL_JSON`` attribute on the application configuration.
+It is possible to configure how the default Flask-RESTful JSON representation will format JSON by providing a ``RESTFUL_JSON`` attribute on the application configuration.
 This setting is a dictionary with keys that correspond to the keyword arguments of :py:func:`json.dumps`. ::